-We emphasize that our main goal is not to propose new methods but instead to provide a comprehensive perspective on where the field stands.
-As such, the bulk of our work comprises of a survey, exploration, and empirical comparison of existing techniques.
-Our approach of casting every problem as a text-to-text task constitutes an additional major contribution.
-This unifying framework differs from current practice and boasts both simplicity and strong performance.
-Finally, we also push the field forward by training larger models than have been previously considered (up to 11 billion parameters).
-In order to perform experiments at this scale, we introduce the "Colossal Clean Crawled Corpus" (C4), a dataset consisting of hundreds of gigabytes of clean English text scraped from the web.
-Recognizing that the main utility of transfer learning is the possibility of leveraging pre-trained models in data-scarce settings, we also contribute our code, datasets, and pre-trained models.1
+We emphasize that our goal is not to propose new methods but instead to provide a comprehensive perspective on where the field stands.
+As such, our work primarily comprises a survey, exploration, and empirical comparison of existing techniques.
+We also explore the limits of current approaches by scaling up the insights from our systematic study (training models up to 11 billion parameters) to obtain state-of-the-art results in many of the tasks we consider.
+In order to perform experiments at this scale, we introduce the "Colossal Clean Crawled Corpus" (C4), a data set consisting of hundreds of gigabytes of clean English text scraped from the web.
+Recognizing that the main utility of transfer learning is the possibility of leveraging pre-trained models in data-scarce settings, we release our code, data sets, and pre-trained models.1